gURLmeetsCode/dev_jobs_CLI/NOTES.md

 Project Objectives:

 * When user installs GEM, I wanted he/she to be able to go search through the data by typing the associated number to the listed job post.
-* User should have visibility on the job title, company and location.
+* User should have visibility on the job title, url and the date the job was posted.

-Notes
-* currently I am not receiving a numbered list.
-* when you type a number it is giving all the data instead of the specified input